Olavi Lanu

-Olavi Lanu, (10 July 1925 Viipurin maalaiskunta (former municipality of Finland) – 11 May 2015 Lahti) was a Finnish sculptor.
+Olavi Lanu (10 July 1925 Viipurin maalaiskunta (former municipality of Finland) – 11 May 2015 Lahti) was a Finnish sculptor.

 He took part to Venice Biennale in 1978 and had more publicity.
-Lanu's sculptures can be see example in Lanu-puisto.
-He used to use many kind of materials like wood, copper and concrete, but tried to make surface to mimic natural forms, example moss, bark and sand.
+Lanu's sculptures can be seen in Lanu-puisto.
+He used to use many kinds of materials like wood, copper and concrete, but tried to make surfaces to mimic natural forms, for example moss, bark, and sand.

-Olavi Lanu has also made so called land art.
+Olavi Lanu has also made the so called land art.